jekil/RangeOfficerBot/Readme.md

     Thanks for playing!

+Unmute your speaker, you need the sound system working.

+For example, if you want to just have a beep, run the following command:

+    $ python rof.py -b
+    Selected mode: beeper.
+    BEEP

+If you want to repeat it forever with 40 seconds to run your dry fire, run the following command (you can exit with CTRL+C):

+    $ python rof.py -b -r -t 40
+    Selected mode: beeper (repeat).
+    BEEP
+    Range Officer completed the job!
+    Range office is working again!
+    Selected mode: beeper (repeat).
+    BEEP
+    Range Officer completed the job!

+For example, if you simulate a stage, run the following command:

+    $ python rof.py -s
+    Selected mode: stage.
+    Load and make ready
+    Are you ready?
+    Standby
+    BEEP
+    If you are finished, unload and show clear
+    If clear, hammer down, holster

+If you want to repeat it forever with 40 seconds to run your dry fire, run the following command (you can exit with CTRL+C):

+    $ python rof.py -s -r -t 40
+    Selected mode: stage (repeat).
+    Load and make ready
+    Are you ready?
+    Standby
+    BEEP
+    If you are finished, unload and show clear
+    If clear, hammer down, holster
+    Range Officer completed the job!
+    Range office is working again!
+    Selected mode: stage (repeat).
+    Load and make ready
+    Are you ready?
+    Standby
+    BEEP
+    If you are finished, unload and show clear
+    If clear, hammer down, holster
+    Range Officer completed the job!
+    Range office is working again!
+    Selected mode: stage (repeat).
+    Load and make ready
+    Are you ready?
+    Standby
+    BEEP
+    If you are finished, unload and show clear
+    If clear, hammer down, holster
+    Range Officer completed the job!

 ## Credits

 Sounds has been created using Text-To-Speech from [TTSMP3](https://ttsmp3.com/), using Kimberly profile for female character and Matthew profile for male character.